artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 without defaults` will only generate thumbnail images for formats that have a specific thumbnail rule defined.
 The default thumbnail rule only produces a grey icon and for many formats has little value, but in transfers with many files, can take significant processing time.
+It is also possible to disable generation of thumbnails entirely by selecting  `no`.

 **Select compression algorithm:** AIP compression causes an AIP to be put into a container (e.g. a 7Zip container).
 Using containers makes AIP storage and